YourMobileGeek/100DaysOfCode2019/README.md

 * Day 32
   > Started working on a new skill.
 It's a simple quiz skill, bit of a letdown after the message conveying skill, but its ok.
 Hope i get that echo i'm working for.

+* Day 33
+  > Banging my head because of one error, that is not even supposed to happen.
+Spent the whole day on it and i'm still clueless.
+Its a kind of error that is preventing my publishing of the skill.
+I hope i find it before going crazy, because without help, i might.